 Compulsory Fortification of Flour with Folic Acid campaign

 Back in May 2007, the Food Standards Agency (FSA) Board agreed unanimously that 'mandatory fortification' with folic acid should be introduced.
-This means that it would be compulsory to add folic acid to either bread or flour.
+This means that it would be compulsory to add folic acid to either bread or wheat flour.

 The FSA also wants to introduce controls on voluntary fortification (when manufacturers choose to add folic acid to foods) and advice for the public on supplements containing folic acid.